Note: This article describes the IFSC classification system, national systems may be different.

 - Intellectual impaired athletes (for IFSC events!
 National events may have a different format)

-In order to have a proper competition, the IFSC has defined minimum criteria on numbers of athletes to start a category.
-5 athletes from 3 different countries are needed to run a World Cup category, 6 athletes from 4 different countries to run a category at a World Championship.
-If less athletes apply for a category, the category is not opened and these athletes would not be allowed to compete.
+In order to have a proper competition, the IFSC has defined minimum criteria on numbers of athletes to start a Sport Class.
+4 athletes from 3 different countries are needed to run a World Cup Sport Class, 6 athletes from 4 different countries to run a Sport Class at a World Championship.
+If less athletes apply for a Sport Class, the Sport Class is not opened and these athletes would not be allowed to compete.

-Because it is better an unfair competition than no competition, the rules give the option to merge certain categories in order to allow more athletes to compete.
+Because it is better an unfair competition than no competition, the rules give the option to merge certain Sport Classes in order to allow more athletes to compete.

-There are still inadequacies in the current merging schema: If B3 or RP3 does not have enough athletes, and the categories left of them in the schema exceed the minimum criteria, B3/RP3 are not opened for competition.
-So the problem is always on the right side of the merging schema because there is no category available to merge them to.
+There are still inadequacies in the current merging schema: If B3 or RP3 does not have enough athletes, and the sport class left of them in the schema exceed the minimum criteria, B3/RP3 are not opened for competition.
+So the problem is always on the right side of the merging schema because there is no Sport Class available to merge them to.

-If we look into the statistics, it clearly shows that the concept of merging is needed even with growth over the past years: In theory, we could have 20 categories if all categories exceed the minimum criteria.
-The World Championship Innsbruck 2018 had 12 categories and sets of medals, the World Championship Briançon 2019 had 14 sets of medals.
+If we look into the statistics, it clearly shows that the concept of merging is needed even with growth over the past years: In theory, we could have 20 Sport Classes if all Sport Classes exceed the minimum criteria.
+The World Championship Innsbruck 2018 had 12 Sport Classes and sets of medals, the World Championship Briançon 2019 had 14 sets of medals.
 So there is still room for growth …

 Men: AU1, AL1